 WSU Outdoor Program Invites Community to Summit Ogden’s Peaks

-OGDEN, Utah – Participants in Weber State University’s Summer Summit Series will conquer three Ogden Peaks: Lewis Peak, Ben Lomond and Mount Ogden beginning June 17 at 7 a.m.
+OGDEN, Utah – Community members are welcome to join Weber State University’s Summer Summit Series, which will conquer three Ogden Peaks: Lewis Peak, Ben Lomond and Mount Ogden this summer.

 WSU’s Outdoor Program planned the summit series, which focuses on getting members of the campus community outdoors, active, enjoying and exploring the wonders of nature found so close to the university.